Bailey Zimmerman: Religiously. The Album. (2022–2024)

 His breakout single "Fall in Love" was released on February 11, 2022, and reached number 29 on the Billboard Hot 100 in October.
 This was followed by additional singles "Rock and a Hard Place" and "Where It Ends" in June and August 2022, respectively.
 Due to the success of these songs, Zimmerman was signed to Warner Music Nashville and Elektra Records, with "Fall in Love" later charting at Country radio format.

 Zimmerman released his debut major-label project Leave the Light On on October 14, 2022.
 It debuted in the top ten of the Billboard 200 and Canadian Albums charts.
 As a result of high demand, Zimmerman extended his headlining tour of the United States into the fall of 2022, with Josh Ross opening his early 2023 dates.
 He made his Grand Ole Opry debut on November 4, 2022.
 Morgan Wallen announced that Zimmerman would be one of the opening acts for his One Night at a Time World Tour in 2023.

 On March 17, 2023, Zimmerman announced his debut album Religiously.
 The Album., and it was released on May 12, 2023.
-He will support the album with the "Religiously: The Tour" across the United States, Great Britain, and Ireland in 2024, with Josh Ross again joining him as an opening act.
+He supported the album with the "Religiously: The Tour" across the United States, Great Britain, and Ireland in 2024, with Josh Ross again joining him as an opening act.
 “Rock And A Hard Place” broke the record for the longest climb to the top 10 for a song by a soloist in Billboard Hot 100 history.